-Wrong days were loaded in the daily files, in which case, indicate the time period that needs to be purged and re-load the fixed daily files.
+The wrong days were loaded in the daily files, in which case, indicate the time period that needs to be purged and re-load the fixed daily files.

 Purging the forecast table of all data before regenerating the forecast.
 Therefore, it will reduce the time required to regenerate the forecast.